kubos/kubos/docs/first-time-users.rst

 When the target OBC is using KubOS RT, the output of a Kubos project is a full system image, containing both the mission software and the underlying operating system.

-When the target OBC is using KubOS Linux, the output is a custom application binary which can then be run from the Linux userspace.
+When the target OBC is using KubOS Linux, the output is a custom application binary which can then be run from the Linux user space.

 .. toctree::
     :maxdepth: 1